getodk/docs/docs-tech-guide.rst

 Install Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~

-The first time you clone down the repo, you'll need to install the dependencies.
-Make sure you have your Python 3 virtual environment set up and activated in the docs repo and then:
+The first time you clone down the repo,
+you need to install the dependencies.
+Make sure you have your Python 3 virtual environment
+set up and activated, then:

 .. code-block:: console